xinu-os/xinu/docs/mips/Memory.rst

 User Segment under Xinu
 ~~~~~~~~~~~~~~~~~~~~~~~

-`Embedded Xinu <Embedded Xinu>`__ has basic `memory
+Embedded Xinu has basic `memory management
-management <memory management>`__ as of the 2.0 release (stored in the
+</features/Memory-Management>`_ as of the 2.0 release.
+During
-``mem/`` directory).
-During initialization, the kernel allocates some
+initialization, the kernel allocates some amount of memory (defined in
-amount of memory (defined in ``xinu.conf`` as UHEAP\_SIZE) to act as the
+``xinu.conf`` as ``UHEAP_SIZE``) to act as the user memory heap.
+Once
-user memory heap.
-Once this memory is initialized, calls to ``malloc``
+this memory is initialized, calls to ``malloc`` and ``free`` will use
-and ``free`` will use the user heap for memory allocation and
+the user heap for memory allocation and automatically insert mappings
-automatically insert mappings into the system page table.
-All mappings
+into the system page table.
+All mappings are 1-1 since there is no
-are 1-1 since there is no backing store for a virtual memory subsystem,
+backing store for a virtual memory subsystem, though it would be
-though it would be possible to provide each thread with a private
+possible to provide each thread with a private address space this
-address space this requires lots of memory overhead.
+requires lots of memory overhead.

-Exception code to handle TLB faults is in the ``tlbMissHandler``
+Exception code to handle TLB faults is in the
-function and simply performs a lookup of the faulting address in the
+:source:`tlbMissHandler() <mem/tlbMissHandler.c>` function and simply
+performs a lookup of the faulting address in the system page table,
-system page table, checks to see if it is valid and in the correct
+checks to see if it is valid and in the correct address space, and
-address space, and inserts the mapping in the TLB hardware.
+inserts the mapping in the TLB hardware.

 Kernel Segments
 ---------------